PYN17/SudokuSolver/SudokuV2/src/main/README.md

 - Solve any 9x9 Sudoku puzzle using recursive backtracking
 - Accepts incomplete boards with blank cells
-- Visual update of the board on solve
+- Animation update of the board on solve
 - Reset button to clear the board
 - Responsive and clean front-end layout
-- (Upcoming) Visual solving with animated updates
+- API call to Sudoku-Gen to populate board for easy usage
+- Stats dashboard
-- (Upcoming) Difficulty rating per puzzle
+  - Difficulty rating per puzzle
+  - Time to solve
+  - Algorithmic steps required to solve

+- (Upcoming): Unit test and further error handling
 ---

 ## 🛠️ Tech Stack